open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ## Manager
 The Manager role comes with another set of administrative features.
 This includes viewing reports, syncing the community with the nation, and performing upgrades on the community.
 [Learn more about Manager.](manager.md)

-## Community
-The Community page allows you to connect with like-minded individuals to expand your knowledge and creativity.
-Here, you can check for new events, join ongoing ones, or create your own using our calendar feature.
-Please note that the Community* tab is only available within a community Planet.